ernxtorios/sql-challenge-06/README.md

 > SELECT
 >
-> mt.ReportsTo,
+> employee.ReportsTo,
 >
 > COUNT(mt.ID) as Members,
 >
 > ROUND(AVG(mt.Age), 0) as Average_Age
 >
-> FROM employee mt
+> FROM employee
 >
 > WHERE ReportsTo IS NOT NULL
 >